Haziganj Upazila: Infrastructure

+There are 49 clinics, 1 diabetic hospital, 1 eye hospital, 9 private hospitals, 8 government union medical facilities.

 Religious Center

-Great Mosque of Hajiganj A Historical Mosque At Chandpur.
+Great Mosque of Hajiganj is a historical mosque at Chandpur.
 The first choice of many leisure travelers is the various archeological and ancient traditional installations.
 Haziganj Bara Masjid is a significant sight for these people.
 Hajiganj Bara Masjid is located in the middle of Hajiganj Bazar in Chandpur district upazila.
 Hajiganj is one of the largest mosques in the subcontinent.